andthum/hpc_submit_scripts/docs/source/index.rst

 This project contains job and submit scripts to run and analyse Molecular Dynamics (MD) simulations on High Performance Computing (HPC) clusters.
-Most of the scripts are job scripts for the |Slurm| (Simple Linux Utility for Resource Management) workload manager.
+Most of the scripts are job scripts for the |Slurm| (Simple Linux Utility for Resource Management) Workload Manager.

 This project only contains batch scripts and Python scripts that submit these batch scripts to Slurm.
 It does **not** contain the actual